 These numbers indicate a few things.
-First, many black Chicagoans are starting businesses simply to replace their jobs, or what some call "necessitybased entrepreneurship."
+First, many black Chicagoans are starting businesses simply to replace their jobs, or what some call "necessity-based entrepreneurship."
 Necessity-based entrepreneurs are in business primarily to survive or for self-employment.
 There's nothing wrong with this, but it falls short of the true potential of creating wealth in the community.

 "Opportunity-driven entrepreneurship," however, is what fuels economic expansion and work opportunities for others, and is credited as the source for most business innovation.
-In Chicago, Johnson Publishing, Johnson Products and Soft Sheen were examples of such opportunity-based, black-owned businesses.
-In their heyday, these companies owned real estate and provided jobs and income for hundreds of African Americans, including their vendors and suppliers.
+In Chicago, Johnson Publishing, the Chicago Defender, Johnson Products, Parker House Sausage, Soft Sheen, Ariel Capital were (and are) examples of such opportunity-based, black-owned businesses.
+In their heyday, some of these companies owned real estate and provided jobs and income for hundreds of African Americans, including their vendors and suppliers.

 Second, these numbers indicate that some African-American business owners need more knowledge to scale up their businesses.
 They may have a "big business" vision, but simply lack the "know how" to make it happen.